peter-amerkhanian/grade-manager/README.md

 multi-cell pasting.

 ## Install / Run
-Python 3.6 recommended, Windows required.
+Python 3.6 or higher recommended, Windows required.
 Navigate to the directory of the repo and run the following:
 ```
-$ pip3 install -r requirements.txt
+$ python3 -m pip install -r requirements.txt
 $ python3 grade_manager.py
 ```